Critical Role: One-shots

 Instead of an episode in the main storyline, the series occasionally features a one-shot game—a self-contained story that can be told within the time constraints of one episode (or three to four hours of gameplay).
 A one-shot could be described as the RPG equivalent to a short story.
 Some of the Critical Role one-shots are canonical parts of the storylines that play out in one of the campaigns, covering events that occur outside the time frame of the respective campaign, but still feature some of the campaign's main characters.
 Other one-shots only have a tangential relationship to the campaigns, as they are set in the world of Exandria, but feature a different cast of characters, often in smaller scale adventures that may or may not be canon.
 There are also one-shots that have no connection with the campaigns or the world of Exandria at all.

 Not all Critical Role one-shots use the Dungeons & Dragons game system, as some are based on other RPG systems.
 In many one-shots, other cast members take over the role of Dungeon Master or game master (GM) from Mercer.
 The show aired several one-shots in the hiatus between campaign one and campaign two.

-Some of Critical Role one shots have been sponsored.
-One-shot sponsors have included Warner Bros.
-Interactive Entertainment, Blizzard Entertainment, and Chaosium for running one-shots themed around Middle-earth: Shadow of War, Hearthstone, and Call of Cthulhu respectively.
+Some one-shots promote other intellectual properties commissioned by sponsors.